-- It seems very important and helpful for SMEs that they shall have the opportunity to certify that the processors processing data for them are in compliance with the GDPR, through certification mechanisms approved by EU national Supervisory Authorities, which will take into account the specific needs of SMEs. - The establishment of certification mechanisms shall enhance transparency, but also the right to privacy and data protection. - Certification mechanisms will enable controllers and processors to demonstrate compliance with the GDPR. - Certifications shall add value to an SME, by helping to implement standardized and specific organisational and technical measures that demonstrably facilitate and enhance data processing compliance, taking account of sector-specific requirements. - The certification mechanisms are considered to be practical and potentially cost-effective tools that shall ensure greater consistency with the GDPR. - Nevertheless, certifications are voluntary accountability tools. therefore, the adherence to a certification mechanism does not reduce the responsibility of controllers and processors for compliance with the GDPR or prevent them from exercising their tasks and powers pursuant to the GDPR and the relevant national laws.
+- It seems very important and helpful for SMEs that they shall have the opportunity to certify that the processors processing data for them are in compliance with the GDPR through certification mechanisms approved by EU national Supervisory Authorities, which will take into account the specific needs of SMEs. - The establishment of certification mechanisms shall enhance transparency, but also the right to privacy and data protection. - Certification mechanisms will enable controllers and processors to demonstrate compliance with the GDPR. - Certifications shall add value to an SME, by helping to implement standardised and specific organisational and technical measures that demonstrably facilitate and enhance data processing compliance, taking account of sector-specific requirements. - The certification mechanisms are considered practical and potentially cost-effective tools that ensure greater consistency with the GDPR.